-Wales is blessed with having over a quarter million acres of walks and public land that is free to roam, and has a reputation for being one of the best nature walk spots on planet earth.
-Despite having such a plethora of natural assets, Wales also has a problem with obesity and depression.
-Although this could be partly attributed to the weather and peoples diet, one has to wonder what the outdoors has to offer.
+Wales is blessed with having over a quarter million acres of walks and public land that is free to roam and has a reputation for being one of the best nature walk spots on planet Earth.

 So what are the benefits of just going for a walk?
-Whether its a park, forest or on a beach, going for a walk for half an hour a day can reduce the risk of depression, whats-more walking for an hour a day can reduce the risk of getting some types of cancers by up to 50%.
-It is easy to see why, the feeling you get when being in nature and stretching the legs is one of clarity, its sort of like cleaning the mind.
-You’ll be amazed what you can fix by just getting things moving.
+Whether it’s a park, forest or on a beach, going for a walk for half an hour a day can reduce the risk of depression, and help to ease anxiety, whats-more walking for an hour a day can reduce the risk of getting some types of cancers.
+It is easy to see why, the feeling you get when being in nature and stretching the legs is one of clarity, it’s sort of like cleaning the mind.
+You’ll be amazed at what you can fix by just getting things moving.

 Connecting To The Land

 There is something primal and centring about walking in nature, if you think about it, in today’s day in age there are few ‘ways of life’ or traditions that have carried through from our ancestors, however walking in nature is one of them, our ancestors walked every day and whats-more in Wales a lot of the tracks and walkways are the same routes carved out by our ancestors.
 Perhaps that is why you get that connection when walking in nature, connecting with our ancestors and feeling the energy of the sacred land.